slowernews/wisdom-tldr/FAQ.md

 #### Why?

-It started as something I wanted to read and couldn't find elsewhere.
-Later I started to see it as a way of using my research/procrastination positively.
+It started as something I wanted to read and couldn't find anywhere.
+Later, I started to see it as a way of using my research/procrastination positively.

 ---